Human Trafficking and Massage

 According to a new report from the Polaris Project, human trafficking is perhaps more prevalent than ever within the massage industry.
 According to their estimates, human trafficking-related massage revenue could total as much as $2.5 billion per year, spread across more than 9,000 illicit massage businesses nationwide.

-Whether you’re a massage study who still needs to study for the MBLEx or a long time massage professional, it’s important to understand more about the impact of human trafficking on the massage profession.
+Massage professionals licensed by these Boards must complete one hour of continuing education (CE) on human trafficking and post a sign about human trafficking in their office by January 1, 2021.
 Thousands of women suffer at the hands of traffickers each year in the United States.
 Additionally, these sorts of illicit activities can shape the way that the public perceives massage therapy.
 Being educated when it comes to illicit massage is therefore not just a question of doing what’s right for the victims of trafficking, but also of working to ensure that the reputation of massage therapy isn’t further tarnished by illegal or questionable activity.

 In this blog post, we’ll take a look at: